yera217/ros2_needle_insertion_experiment/README.md

 # Needle Insertion Experiment Setup in ROS 2
 System for ROS 2 needle insertion experiment at JHU for automatic shape-sensing FBG Needle insertion

+For System architecture, go to the [System Architecture](docs/index.md) page.

 ## Package Contents
 * `sm130_interrogator_cpp`: C++ implementation of sm130 Micron Optics FBG Interrogator (Not in use and not fully implemented)
 * `sm130_interrogator_py`: Python implementatin of sm130 Micron Optics FBG Interrogator (In use and functional)